jimeh/dotify/README.md

 # Dotify

 Setup your dotfiles like a sane person.
-With a Dotfile ^_^
+With a Dotfile:

 ```bash
 ackrc     -> .ackrc